Agisight/TyvaData/README.md

 #### Dataset Structure

-The dataset contains Tyvan-Russian paires.
+The dataset contains Tyvan-Russian pairs.

 Data row has the following fields:
 - `tyv: str`: text in Tuvan